 Most medical detox programs include dual diagnosis.
 For alcohol abuse, dual diagnosis can help uncover, diagnose, and treat mood disorders and unprocessed trauma.
 Through therapy and medication management, clinicians can help clients balance mood and reduce addiction triggers.

-Find the Right Alcohol Detox Program for You Today in Los Angeles
+Find the Right Alcohol Detox Program for You Today in Massachusetts

 If you are struggling, don’t wait to get help.
 Know you are not alone and should not attempt detox from alcohol at home.
-Avoid relapse, overdose, and alcohol related complications with a local detox center in Los Angeles and begin medical detox now.
+Avoid relapse, overdose, and alcohol related complications with a local detox center in Waltham and begin medical detox now.